Cokile/CCActivityHUD/README.md

 * *indicatorColor* : Set the indicator color.
 The default color is light grey.

-* *indicatorBorderColor* : Set the indicator border color.
-The default color is white.

 * *isTheOnlyActiveView* : A boolean value indicates whether the ohter UIViews are user-interactable.
 The default value is YES.

 ## Requirement